 New York State Newspaper Project – Rensselaer County (NY) newspapers on microfilm and paper at all NYS locations – Lansingburgh

 The New York State Newspaper Project did not catalog holdings of New York State newspapers in locations outside of New York.
 The American Antiquarian Society in 1916 published an article “Bibliography of American Newspapers, 1690-1820″ which did catalog some holdings in other locations; WorldCat http://www.worldcat.org should also do so.

 Lansingburgh newspapers online

-At present, only two Lansingburgh newspapers seem to have been digitized and rendered searchable online; both are on a subscription-based website:
+At present, relatively Lansingburgh newspapers seem to have been digitized and rendered searchable online.

 • American Spy (1791-1798)

 • Farmers’ Register (1803-1820)